sachinchoolur/lightGallery/site/content/docs/getting-started.md

 If you are creating an open source application under a license compatible with the GNU GPL license v3, you may use this project under the terms of the GPLv3.

+## Custom work

+If you need any help with customizing lightGallery, adding new features, create a new plugin, or need any other assistance that is beyond the scope of regular support, reach out to [contact@lightgalleryjs.com](mailto:contact@lightgalleryjs.com) with your requirements.
+We'll help you if we can or at least point you in the right direction.

+We try to build separate lightGallery plugins whenever possible for custom requirements so that you can easily upgrade to a newer version when available.

+Note: We charge $100 per hour.